Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 ---

-## Subdirectories: *(Details about individual files found in READMEs of individual directories)?*
+## Subdirectories: *(Itemized description of each subdirectory)*
+1. ana_code:
-1. ana_code: Contains the code used to calculate the score of each specific city.
+    - code used to average rent and calculate the score of each specific city.
 2. data:
     - clean: Contains all of the cleaned datasets just after being cleaned.
 No other processing has been done yet.
     - joined: Contains our fully joined data, which is all of our datasets merged together into one file.